witwitchayakarn/stacks-blockchain/sip/sip-006-runtime-cost-assessment.md

 New and more accurate cost-assessment functions can be agreed upon as
 follows:

-1. A user formulates a cost-assessment function and publish it in a Clarity contract as a `read-only` function.
+1. A user formulates a cost-assessment function and publishes it in a Clarity contract as a `define-read-only` function.
 2. The user proposes the cost-assessment function by calling the `propose-cost` function in the **Clarity Cost Voting Contract**.
 3. Voting on the proposed function ensues via the voting functions in